USC removes outside speakers and honorees from 2024 commencement

 "The university's leadership made this decision in close consultation with our Department of Public Safety and threat team," USC said in a statement.
 "The decision had nothing to do with the background or viewpoint of the valedictorian but was instead based on a careful and holistic review of the situation from a safety and security standpoint."

-USC senior Mark Rayant said he wanted the university to apologize for the selection.
+USC senior Mark Rayant said he wanted the university to apologize for initially selecting Tabassum.

 "My main point of contention is the fact that the university would select somebody who is so outspoken on such a contentious and incendiary and polarizing issue right now," Rayant said.